Valdon Dowiyogo

 Valdon Kape Dowiyogo (31 August 1968 – 8 December 2016) was a political figure and cabinet minister from the Pacific nation of the Republic of Nauru.

 Family and political background

 His father, Bernard Dowiyogo, served as President of Nauru on seven occasions between 1976 and 2003.
 His brother, Jesaulenko Dowiyogo, is also pursuing a political career.

-Valdon Dowiyogo stood for the Parliament of Nauru for the constituency of Ubenide and was duly elected.
+Valdon Dowiyogo was elected to the Parliament of Nauru for the constituency of Ubenide.

 Speaker of the Parliament of Nauru

-On 27 December 2004 he was elected Speaker of the Parliament of Nauru.
-The occasion of his appointment was the death in office of the previous Speaker, Vassal Gadoengin.
+On 27 December 2004 he was elected Speaker of the Parliament of Nauru after the death in office of his predecessor, Vassal Gadoengin.
 He served until December 2007.

 Member of the Cabinet

 In 2013 Dowiyogo was appointed by President Baron Waqa to be a member of his Cabinet.
 Dowiyogo held the portfolios of Health, Transport, Sports, and Fisheries.
 Dowiyogo died on 8 December 2016 in Russia.
 He had been in declining health prior to his death.